Moving House – From the Eyes of a Dog

-Horace and his master, Nigel, recently underwent the process of moving house.
+Horace and his master, Nigel, recently underwent the process of home removals.

 Horace, despite his initial concerns was looking forward to the moving process.
 Though, his master, Nigel appeared to have lost all motivation, causing Horace to question why they were moving in the first place.
 We were fortunate enough to be granted an inside look at the on-goings of moving with a dog.
 Horace replays his accounts of what happened during the move.

 It was immediately clear that Horace wasn’t too pleased at Nigel’s disorganisation.

 An Interview with Horace, the Pug

 “Everything is a mess.”
 Horace sighs.

 “The flat-pack desk lies half-packed, half done.
 Nigel just stares at it, disappointed.
 The way he looks at his attempt at poached eggs after too many glasses of wine.”

 “I just can’t stand it” Horace laments, swirling his water bowl with an outstretched paw.
 “He’s had almost a month to sort everything out, he’s been off work- in fact he took a week off to arrange pick-up and delivery plans.
 Has he done any of it?
 No. He’s sat in his pants, watched around 20 hours of BT Sport and hurled abuse towards the neighbour’s cat.